atticus-sullivan/simple-tag.yazi/README.md

     # or → Filter files which contain at least one of selected tags.

     # Filter files/folders by tags
-    # NOTE: For yazi < v25.3.7
-    #       This use a hacky way to filter files, so it may not work if
-    #       there are too many files matched the selected  tags.
-    #       Work just file if there are less than 5000 files.
-    #       Well,  it depends on your system and the length of file's name.
-    # NOTE: For yazi version >= v25.3.7, then this limitation is gone, you can search as many files as you want.

     # Filter files/folders by a tag (press any tag key)
     # A tag hint window will show up.